OpenMiNET/OpenMiNET/README.md

 `PluginDirectory=Plugins`

-This property tells OpenAPI where to look for your installed plugins.
+This property tells OpenMiNET where to look for your installed plugins.
 If you choose not to change the default value, the server will look for a folder called "Plugins" (Without quotes) in the directory containg the server binary.
 (OpenAPI.Server)

 You can also provide multiple plugin folders by using the `;` character as a delimiter.